SALTCOFFEEEE/SALTCOFFEEEE.github.io/publications/index.md

 ---------

--   B, Chang., **C, Wang** and Kim, H. S. *"Deep Learning-Based Joint Channel Encoding and Modulation with Digitally Controlled Oscillator,"* will submit to International Conference on Communications**(ICC)**, IEEE, 2023.
+-   B, Chang., **C, Wang** and Kim, H. S. *"Deep Learning-Based Joint Channel Coding and Frequency Modulation for Low Power Connectivity,"* will submit to International Conference on Communications**(ICC)**, IEEE, 2023.

 ---------